Mohamed Mahgoub Azooz

 Mohamed Mahgoub Azooz is an Egyptian Professor of Plant Physiology in Department of Botany, Faculty of Science, South Valley University, Qena, Egypt.
 He is the Dean of Faculty of Science and one of the "Top 100 Scientists” published by International Biographical Centre, Cambridge-UK in 2011.

 Education

-Mohamed Mahgoub Azooz obtained both his B.Sc. and M.Sc. from Assuit University 1984 and 1990 respectively.
-In collaboration with Tubingen University, Germany, he obtained his PhD from South Valley University, Qena, Egypt.
+Mohamed Mahgoub Azooz obtained both his B.Sc. and M.Sc. from Assuit University in 1984 and 1990, respectively.
+In collaboration with Tubingen University, Germany, he obtained his PhD from South Valley University, Qena, Egypt in 1997.

 Awards

 From 2012 to 2015, he was awarded the scientific publication prizes from both king Faisal University and South Valley University.
 In 2011, he was listed among the top 100 Scientists published by International Biographical Centre, Cambridge-UK and in the same year, his name was included in 28th Edition of Marquis Who's in the World Biography.